-FIGURE F.3.
-Prior and posterior mean for regression coefficient on "Transparency" and range of posterior means.
-Figure F.3 reports the prior and posterior mean (along with the range of posterior means) for the regression coefficient on the "Transparency" dummy, which corresponds to the functional introduced in Equation (14).
+FIGURE F.2.
+Prior and posterior mean for $\lambda(B, \Theta)$ and range of posterior means under the prior in (S16).
+To summarize, these results suggest that using both priors lead to quantitatively similar conclusions on the change in the Herfindahl index due to transparency change, in the sense that the sign from the results obtained from the off-the-shelf LDA remain the same.
+Figure F.3 reports the prior and posterior mean (along with the range of posterior means) for the regression coefficient on the "transparency" dummy, which corresponds to the functional introduced in equation (14).
 This is analogous to Figure F.1 with a different prior distribution.
-F.3 Results for FOMC2 In this section we report results for monetary policy strategy discussion part of the FOMC meetings (FOMC2).
+F.3 Results for FOMC2 In this section, we report results for monetary policy strategy discussion part of the FOMC meetings (FOMC2).
 We focus on the prior in (15).
+Figure F.4 reports the result

+FIGURE F.3.
+Prior and posterior mean for regression coefficient on "transparency" and range of posterior means.

-Figure E4 reports the result analogous to Figure 9 in the main text for FOMC2 meetings.
-The solid blue line in Figure E4b shows the posterior mean of difference in average topic HHI in FOMC2 meetings before and after the transparency change, which is 20%.
+FIGURE E.4.
+Prior and posterior mean for $\lambda(B, \Theta)$ and range of posterior means for FOMC2. analogous to Figure 9 in the main text for FOMC2 meetings.
+The solid blue line in Figure F.4b shows the posterior mean of difference in average topic HHI in FOMC2 meetings before and after the transparency change, which is 20%.
 The 95% credible interval based on the quantiles of the posterior distribution is [18%, 23%].
 Thus, the standard implementation of the LDA suggests there was an increase in the topic concentration in the monetary policy strategy discussion section.
-The stars in Figure E4b report the 95% robust credible set, which is [11%, 22%].
+The stars in Figure F.4b report the 95% robust credible set, which is [11%, 22%].
 Thus, we conclude that the increasing Herfindahl index found using standard LDA implementation is robust.
-Figure F.5 reports the results for regression coefficient on "Transparency" in FOMC2.
+Figure F.5 reports the results for regression coefficient on "transparency" in FOMC2.
 The 95% credible set based on posterior distribution and the 95% robust credible set both contains only negative values, suggesting that the effect of transparency on topic concentration in monetary policy strategy discussions is in fact robustly negative, after controlling for other potential variables that might drive topic concentration.
-1500